slanning/perl-ogre/examples/README.txt

+Setup required to run examples

 This directory contains examples of using the Perl bindings for OGRE.
-To run the examples, you need to have two config files in the current directory: plugins.cfg and resources.cfg. plugins.cfg might be a pointer to a system-wide file;
+To run the examples, you need to have two config files in the current directory: plugins.cfg and resources.cfg.

+plugins.cfg might be a pointer to a system-wide file;
-for example, on Ubuntu you should `ln -s /etc/OGRE/plugins.cfg`. resources.cfg is just taken from the Samples directory in OGRE, but I put it here also.
-For resources.cfg, you also need to copy all the Samples/Media/ directory from OGRE 1.4.3 into ogrenew-1.4.3/ in this directory (look in resources.cfg, you can change the names if you want):
+for example, on Ubuntu you should `ln -s /etc/OGRE/plugins.cfg`.

+resources.cfg is taken from the Samples/Common/bin directory in OGRE, but I put it here also.
+For resources.cfg, you need to make sure it points to the Samples directory from OGRE 1.6.
-  mkdir -p ogrenew-1.4.3/Samples/Media
-  cp -r /tmp/ogrenew-1.4.3/Samples/Media/* ogrenew-1.4.3/Samples/Media/

-(That's like 26MB, so I can't distribute it on CPAN. :)
+(It's important to point to 1.6 media, not 1.4, because some of the syntax has changed.
+You can edit resources.cfg to point wherever you want.)
+If you checked out Ogre's source from subversion as mentioned in README.txt, then create a symlink to the Samples directory like this:

+  ln -s $HOME/ogre/src/ogre/v1-6/Samples

 Here are brief descriptions of the examples.